 FUJIFILM X-Pro2 (16mm, f/2.8, 1/60 sec, ISO400)

 So what’s so special about those cameras.
 One obvious point of course is the unique hybrid viewfinder.
 Funny thing is that I hardly use the optical viewfinder at all.
 I prefer the more precise framing with the EVF.
 Plus one of my favorite lenses is the XF 14/2.8 R can’t be covered by the OVF.
-The OVF is of course fantastic for street shooting with the 23/2 or the 35/1.4 because it lets you see what’s up outside of your frame.
+The OVF is of course fantastic for street shooting with the 23/2 or the 35/1.4 because it lets you see what goes on outside of your frame.

-But as I just mentioned I hardly used it even with the X100.
-So what else is so special.
+But as I mentioned I hardly use it.
+So what else is so special?
 I think it’s their simplicity.
 There are hardly any buttons on the camera and if Fuji would ask me they could easily remove most of them.
 I never use most of the buttons in the back beside that great little AF joy stick and the play button.

 FUJIFILM X-Pro2 (14mm, f/4, 1/1000 sec, ISO200)